-During the 2012-13 season, there are two workshops each scheduled for amateur choral, strings, and wind and brass musicians.
+During the 2012-13 season, there are two workshops each scheduled for amateur choral, strings, and woodwind/brass musicians.
 Four chamber music workshops are also planned.
-The first instrumental and chamber workshops of the season take place in October, and the first choral workshop takes place in November.
+The first workshops of the season take place in October, and the first choral workshop takes place in December.
+Chamber Music workshops commence in January.
 Information is available at www.sfsymphony.org/musicmakers, and visitors can sign up for news about upcoming workshops and other related events.

 In 2012 the SFS partnered with classical music website San Francisco Classical Voice (SFCV) to launch a chamber music convening website, comm.sfcv.org, as part of the Symphony's Community of Music Makers program.
-The new website supports chamber music performance in the community and serves as a clearinghouse to help individual players and ensembles find each other, as well as communicate among each other and with the San Francisco Symphony.
+The new website supports chamber music performance in the community and serves as a clearinghouse to help individual players and ensembles find each other.
 The website welcomes musicians of any level to either browse listings from other members looking to form chamber ensembles, or create a profile to post their own listings to find chamber music partners.
-The site also contains resources for chamber music ensembles, including scores, audio clips, video and readings on select works, as well as information on other chamber music workshops and festivals.
-Resources for additional repertoire will be continually added.